 There continues to be stability and continuity in the governance of the Charity in the period, with no departures.
-Two new trustees, Rob Knight from Barings Investment, and K Ikram from Accenture, joined the Board during the year.

 Governance

 The ELBA Charity is a UK company limited by guarantee with no share capital.
 None of the Trustees has any beneficial interest in the company.
 All of the Trustees are members of the company and guarantee to contribute such total amount as may be required (not exceeding £100) to the company's assets in the event of a winding up.
 ELBA's business is conducted under the framework of its governing Memorandum and Articles of Association, prepared under UK company law.